List of He-Man and the Masters of the Universe characters: He-Man / Prince Adam

 Depending on his transformation to He-Man, at times he is also armed with plate armor, a battle axe, a shield, or deadly snake pinchers.
 In the 1980s series, Prince Adam and He-Man are almost identically drawn, the difference being that Adam has lighter blonde hair and paler skin, while He-Man has bronzed skin and more golden hair.

 In Masters of the Universe vs. The Snakemen, which features a teenaged Adam, he is much shorter and slender than his alter-ego, with blonde eyebrows and pants (versus 1980s Prince Adam's tights).
 He speaks with a higher tone of voice and often comes across as a clueless adolescent.
 He-Man, however, has black eyebrows, is much taller, and is far more muscular, as his transformation to He-Man later in the series (starting with "Council of Evil") shows.
 His voice is deeper, he is wise, and his age in indeterminate (mid 20s to mid 30s in appearance).

-Prince Adam and He-Man are voiced by John Erwin in the 1980s series, Cam Clarke in the 2002 series, Chris Wood in Masters of the Universe: Revelation with Dee Bradley Baker providing the voice of his savage appearance, and Yuri Lowenthal in the 2021 series.
-In the 1990s series, Prince Adam was voiced by Doug Parker while He-Man is voiced by Garry Chalk.
-In the 1980s live-action movie, He-Man was portrayed by Dolph Lundgren.
+Prince Adam and He-Man are voiced by John Erwin in the 1980s series, Cam Clarke in the 2002 series, Chris Wood in Masters of the Universe: Revelation, and Yuri Lowenthal in the 2021 series.
+In the 1990s series, Prince Adam is voiced by Doug Parker while He-Man is voiced by Garry Chalk.
+In the 1980s live-action film, He-Man is portrayed by Dolph Lundgren, whereas the 2026 film has both Prince Adam and He-Man portrayed by Nicholas Galitzine.